jundalisay/superblist/content/en/social/economics/principles/part-4/chapter-07c.md

 The financial system is therefore deducted from the GDP to arrive at the NDP roughly.

 For example, the GDP or gross revenue of Singapore is nominally $323.9b.
-Its purchasing power would be the GDP minus the entire gross revenue of its financial and insurance system for that year.
+Its purchasing power would be the GDP minus the entire gross revenue of its financial and insurance systems for that year.
 This includes its social security and pension system.

 <!-- tax payments to government and the cost of money used up in producing that GDP .
 This cost of money is the expense in using the money and financial system for circulating the real value in any economy. -->